 Normally, Nepal has five seasons: Spring, Summer, Monsoon, Autumn, and Winter.
 Spring & Autumn is considered the best trekking season in Nepal because these seasons have ideal weather, which helps to see the crystal clear mountains and beautiful landscape.
 Generally, In Nepal monsoon starts from mid of June and gets in the peak around August, and goes down in early September.

 Here are more photos of Everest Base Camp Trek during Monsoon:

 When you are trekking in the off-season, the safety things are most important.
 Here are some safety tips for you,

 - Rainproof jackets, pants, trekking bags, long raincoats, and fast-drying socks are a must.

 - To protect your trekking stuff, you must carry a backpack cover waterproof protection.

 - Monsoon means slippery trail, so bring a pair of fast-drying and if possible waterproof boots.

 - Bring some dry fruits and chocolates along with hot water and keep a bottle with you.
 There might be closed hotels and tea houses during lunchtime.

 - Since you are traveling in the monsoon season, there might be chances of landslides, so make sure to speak with every checkpoint, locals, and weather forecast.
 Preferably, more contact with the locals, they know weather conditions more than international weather stations, because the weather in the Mountains is normally hard to predict.

-Normally, Everest Base Camp trek is 12 days moderate level trekking, which includes 35min thrilling flight from Kathmandu to Lukla and 10 days normal hiking which starts from 2,840m (Lukla) to 5545m (Kalapatthar) along with 5,364m (Everest Base Camp).
+Normally, Everest Base Camp trek is 12 days of moderate level trekking, which includes a 35min thrilling flight from Kathmandu to Lukla and 10 days of normal hiking which starts from 2,840m (Lukla) to 5545m (Kalapatthar) along with 5,364m (Everest Base Camp).